Better Off Out: Supporters

-The patrons of the campaign included Lord Tebbit, the former chairman of the Conservative Party as well as author Frederick Forsyth CBE and Professor Tim Congdon CBE, an economist and former UKIP PPC.
+The patrons of the campaign included Norman Tebbit, the former chairman of the Conservative Party as well as author Frederick Forsyth and Professor Tim Congdon, an economist and former UKIP PPC.

-Lord Weatherill, the former Speaker of the House of Commons, was also a patron of the campaign until his death.
+Bernard Weatherill, the former Speaker of the House of Commons, was also a patron of the campaign until his death.

 Members of Parliament

-Prior to the 2016 United Kingdom European Union membership referendum, Better Off Out was supported by a number of Conservative Members of Parliament including Peter Bone, Christopher Chope, David T C Davies, Philip Davies, Gordon Henderson, Philip Hollobone, David Nuttall, Heather Wheeler, Andrew Percy, Laurence Robertson and Richard Shepherd.
-A number of Conservative former members of parliament supported Better Off Out, including Lady Ann Winterton, Sir Nicholas Winterton, John Biffen, Eric Forth, Sir Richard Body, Dr Bob Spink, and Jonathan Aitken.
+Prior to the 2016 United Kingdom European Union membership referendum, Better Off Out was supported by a number of Conservative Members of Parliament including Peter Bone, Christopher Chope, David TC Davies, Philip Davies, Gordon Henderson, Philip Hollobone, David Nuttall, Heather Wheeler, Andrew Percy, Laurence Robertson and Richard Shepherd.
+A number of Conservative former members of parliament supported Better Off Out, including Lady Ann Winterton, Sir Nicholas Winterton, John Biffen, Eric Forth, Richard Body, Bob Spink, and Jonathan Aitken.

 The former Labour MP for Great Grimsby, Austin Mitchell was also a supporter.
 There were a number of Democratic Unionist Party MPs and Members of the Northern Ireland Legislative Assembly, including their leader Peter Robinson and former leader Ian Paisley.
-Others included Gregory Campbell, Nigel Dodds, Jeffrey Donaldson, Dr. William McCrea, Ian Paisley, Jr., Jim Shannon, David Simpson and Sammy Wilson as well as prominent members of the smaller Traditional Unionist Voice, including William Ross and former MEP Jim Allister.
+Others included Gregory Campbell, Nigel Dodds, Jeffrey Donaldson, Dr. William McCrea, Ian Paisley Jr, Jim Shannon, David Simpson and Sammy Wilson as well as prominent members of the smaller Traditional Unionist Voice, including William Ross and former MEP Jim Allister.

 Former UKIP MP Douglas Carswell and former MP Mark Reckless were signatories.

 Members of the European Parliament

-The Conservative MEPs at the time of the referendum David Campbell-Bannerman, Roger Helmer (who subsequently left the Conservative party and joined UKIP) and Daniel Hannan also signed.
+The Conservative MEPs at the time of the referendum David Campbell Bannerman, Roger Helmer (who subsequently left the Conservative party and joined UKIP) and Daniel Hannan also signed.